First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment

 \subsection{LArTPC Reconstruction \& Simulation}

-LArTPC reconstruction is performed using the LArSoft (version 06.61.00) event processing framework~\cite{larsoft, Acciarri:2019wgd,LArIAT:2021yix} with outputs reconstructed particle objects and their associated kinematics.
+LArTPC reconstruction is performed using the LArSoft (version 06.61.00) event processing framework~\cite{larsoft, Acciarri:2019wgd,LArIAT:2021yix} that outputs reconstructed particle objects and their associated kinematics.
 Particles passing through the LArTPC are reconstructed from ionization signals detected on the wires.
-These signals are waveforms of ADCs vs.~time ticks; so-called ``hits" within the waveforms are determined by Gaussian fits to over-threshold pulses found in filtered and deconvolved wire waveforms.
+These signals are waveforms of ADCs vs.~time ticks.
+Hits within the waveforms are determined by Gaussian fits to over-threshold pulses found in filtered and deconvolved wire waveforms.
 Hits are typically clustered together by an automated reconstruction algorithm which reconstructs 3D tracks by time-matching clusters of hits across the two 2D wire-planes~\cite{Baller_2017}.
-LArIAT's automated reconstruction algorithms are optimized for forward-going particles and perform poorly on isotropic $\bar{p}N$ candidates by not being able to reconstruct clear and isolated particle tracks from various events.
-To improve performance, two manual components to the reconstruction are introduced in this analysis.
+LArIAT's automated reconstruction algorithms were optimized for forward-going particles, and do not reliably reconstruct the more complex, isotropic, multi-track $\bar{p}N$ final-states.
+Unlike other LArTPCs which typically employ three independent wire readout planes, LArIAT has only two planes, which reduces its ability to use the most up-to-date LArTPC reconstruction algorithms.
+Therefore, to improve its performance, a manual component to the reconstruction is introduced in this analysis.